iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

 etc. all mean running a slightly modified experiment.
 You don't have time to always start from scratch.
 Versioned reproducibility means tracking changes to the experiment state.
 DVC can determine what changes were introduced by the experiment and only run what's necessary.
+It only saves those changes, so you don't waste time or storage saving duplicate copies of data.

 ```dvc
 $ dvc exp run --set-param model.conv_units=128